cheredia19/all-sog-medals/README.md

 ---
-title: 'All the medals in the history of the Summer Olympic Games'
+title: 'All the medal winners in the history of the Summer Olympic Games'
 description: ''
 ---

 *By [César Heredia](https://x.com/cahered), data journalist*

-The Olympic Games of Athens 1896, considered the first ones of the Contemporary Age, were held in Athens, Greece, between April 6 and 15, 1896.
+The **Olympic Games of Athens 1896**, considered the first ones of the Contemporary Age, were held in Athens, Greece, between April 6 and 15, 1896.
 Two hundred and forty-one male athletes from 14 countries competed (there was no female participation) in nine sports.

 The most successful competitor was the German wrestler and gymnast [Carl Schuhmann](https://olympics.com/en/athletes/carl-schumann), who won four gold medals, two of them individually.

 Since then, athletes from all over the world meet every four years to compete against each other.
+Due to the First and Second World Wars, no games were held in 1916, 1940, 1944, and 1948.

 ## Athens 1896